soundpress/RulesOfNYC/docs/c34/index.rst

       (ii) a party to any pending criminal litigation in any court of law relating to any violation of the Lobbying Law.

 (c) Notice of Intent to Participate.
 Prior to January 1, 2016, a lobbyist or client may file a notice of intent to participate in the amnesty program on forms prescribed by the City Clerk.
-This filing entitles the lobbyist or client to the benefits provided by Section 3-223(i)(2) of the Lobbying Law.
+This filing entitles the lobbyist or client to the benefits provided by § 3-223(i)(2) of the Lobbying Law.

    (i) Effect of Notice of Intent to Participate.